facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

 ```

 /// note  | Configuration Notes
-1. We disable `htmlLabels` in flowcharts as we've had issues with it in the past.
-It may or may not be okay to
-    enable.
-Your mileage may vary.

-2. If the option is available in a diagram, we disable `useMaxWidth` as we prefer that our diagrams do not scale
+1. If the option is available in a diagram, we disable `useMaxWidth` as we prefer that our diagrams do not scale
     within their parent element, we rather them overflow with a scrollbar.
 You can leave these enabled if you like.
     Since we render our diagrams under a custom element with a shadow DOM, to get scrollbars, we simply enable
     `#!css overflow: auto` on the custom `diagram-div` element (under the host DOM, not the shadow DOM).

-3. We disable `startOnLoad` as we provide our own loader (for reasons we will get into later).
+2. We disable `startOnLoad` as we provide our own loader (for reasons we will get into later).

-4. We do a quite a bit of custom theme overrides.
+3. We do a quite a bit of custom theme overrides.
 Most of this is done through the Mermaid configuration options:
     `theme`, `themeVariables`, and `themeCSS`.
 Most users would simply use one of the default themes via the `theme`
     option, so that is what we've shown above.
 ///